Devon Holiday Homes

 Devon holiday homes and our Devon self catering collection have been growing steadily for several years as visitors have demanded a higher level of accommodation, flexible dates and a lot more background information on the accommodation and area.
 Devon is attracting more and more discerning visitor’s year on year and this combined with the Internet, has allowed more Devon cottages to be seen quickly and selected as potential places to stay.

-This month's featured holiday home "Dartmoor Cottage"
+This month's featured holiday home "Hawks Cay"

-Also check out our Devon Cottage blog
+Also check out our Devon Cottage Blog

 Devon Self Catering

 We are based in Torquay, Devon and offer holiday cottages and Devon self catering apartments on the coast, in the countryside or in the local villages or towns.
 As we are Devon based and many of our staff are local, you can rest assured we have a lot of local knowledge and can advise on both Devon Holiday Homes and Devon itself.
 We love working in Devon and never run out of things to see and do and we also love people who visit the area, to enjoy themselves.
 We always ask for comments on our Devon accommodation and our reviews will show that all the efforts are appreciated.